Gadabay District: History

 As an administrative unit, Gadabay District originated on August 8, 1930, under the name of Rustam Aliyev.
 In 1938, it was renamed to Gadabay District.

 In July 2020, Gadabay became a site for the clashes with Armenia.

 Geological structure

 Jurassic, Tabashir, Paleogene and Anthropogenic sediments are spread.
 The granite-rich metamorphic rocks, Gadabayit, was first studied in Gadabay Copper-Cholerite bed (1903).

-Rivers and water basins

-The waterway network is tight.
-Gadabay is rich in minerals and table water springs such as Mormor, Turshsu, Koroglu, Prince, Narzan, Big Bulak and others.
-The main waterways are Akimca, Zayam, Inakbogan, Mamasen, Shamkir, Gadabay Cahri and others.